-- (1) net proceeds of certain asset sales, - (2) 50% of capital contributions to the joint venture subject to certain significant exceptions including capital expenditures under the buildto-suit agreement, - (3) net proceeds of any unused insurance proceeds and - (4) a percentage of the excess cash flow of the joint venture, commencing with the calendar year ending December 31, 2001.
+- (1) net proceeds of certain asset sales, - (2) 50% of capital contributions to Holdco subject to certain significant exceptions including capital expenditures pursuant to the build-to-suit agreement, - (3) net proceeds of any unused insurance proceeds and - (4) a percentage of the excess cash flow of the joint venture, commencing with the calendar year ending December 31, 2001.

-The joint venture's obligations under the joint venture credit facility are secured by

-- (1) a pledge of the membership interest in the joint venture and $% \left(1\right) =\left\{ 1\right\} =\left$ - (2) a perfected first priority security interest in the joint venture's interest in tenant leases including the global lease.
+The joint venture's obligations under the joint venture credit facility are secured by (1) a pledge of the membership interest in the joint venture and (2) a perfected first priority security interest in the joint venture's interest in tenant leases including the global lease.
 The joint venture credit facility contractually permits the joint venture to pay maintenance, operating, ground lease and other expenses and costs relating to the tower facilities out of the tower rentals whether or not an event of default has occurred.

-The loans under the joint venture credit facility will bear interest, at the joint venture's option, at either (A) a "base rate" equal to KeyCorp's prime lending rate plus an applicable spread ranging from 0% to 1.25% (determined based on a leverage ratio) or (B) a "LIBOR rate" plus an applicable spread ranging from 1.0% to 2.75% (determined based on a leverage ratio).
+The loans under the joint venture credit facility will bear interest, at the joint venture's option, at either (A) a "base rate" equal to KeyCorp's prime lending rate plus an applicable spread ranging from 0% to 1.25% (determined based on a leverage ratio) or (B) a "LIBOR rate" plus an applicable spread ranging from 1.0% to 2.875% (determined based on a leverage ratio).
 The joint venture must hedge approximately 50% of its variable interest rate obligations for a period of two years.
 Following the occurrence of and during the continuance of an event of default under the joint venture credit facility, the loans will bear interest at the "base rate" plus 4.875%.